prantoran/storefront/Notes/Model.md

     class Meta:
         unique_together = [['cart', 'product']]  # needed for incrementing product qty for a cart instead of creating a new (cart, product) record
 ```

+# Signals

+Notifications/messages

+- pre_save

+Sent when a model is saved.

+- post_save

+After a model is saved.

+- pre_delete

+When a model is deleted.

+- post_delete

+After a model is deleted.

+We can listen to these notifications and change state.
+i.e. Get notified when a user is created.